noluvv/Reaver/README.md

 # Kakubetsu
 a little project of mine

-right now it's a simple python backdoor, planning to add more features in the future
+right now it's a simple reverse shell, planning to add more features in the future